 The majority of people with dyslexia show problems with short-term verbal memory and experience significant difficulties in auditory processing (not all children have this difficulty).

-If children don’t seem to be able to retain spoken information it is important to get a hearing test to make sure there is no physical problem with being able to hear.
+If children don’t seem to be able to retain spoken information, it is important to get a hearing test to make sure there is no physical problem with them being able to hear.

 What is it?

 The American Speech-Language-Hearing Association (ASHA) and the American Academy of Audiology define auditory processing difficulty as difficulties in the processing of auditory information in the central nervous system (CNS) as demonstrated by poor performance in one or more of the following skills:

 Sound localisation and lateralisation; auditory discrimination; and auditory pattern recognition.

 What does that mean?

 It generally means the student will struggle with all or some of these skills:

 Focussing on the important sounds in a noisy room.

 Remembering what they have heard.